 A. Criteria.
 The funds available under this NOFA are being awarded based on demonstrated performance.

-Applications are reviewed by the local HUD field office and the Grants Management Center to determine whether or not they are technically adequate based on the NOFA requirements.
-Field offices will provide to the GMC in a timely manner, as requested, information needed by the GMC to make its determination, such as the HUD-approved PH FSS program size of new applicants and information on the administrative capabilities of PHAs.
+Applications are reviewed by the local HUD field office or area ONAP office and the Grants Management Center to determine whether or not they are technically adequate based on the NOFA requirements.
+Field offices or area ONAPs will provide to the Grants Management Center (GMC) in a timely manner, as requested, information needed by the GMC to make its determination, such as the HUDapproved PH FSS program size of new applicants and information on the administrative capabilities of applicants.